 Legacy computer systems may seem like a relatively obscure topic for a tax consultancy to be interested in, but it’s the complex technical challenges that working with these systems creates that makes them interesting from an R&D tax relief perspective.
 Working with these legacy systems often builds in an additional level of complexity into any project timeline.
 The replacement of core systems on which an organisation is reliant is often a hugely costly process, these systems have often been developed over the course of many years, being amended and adapted, sometimes over several decades to remain useable.

-For the companies still utilising these systems there is a very clear case for development work undertaken to qualify for R&D tax relief, and due to the often costly nature of these projects the relief available can often be significant.
+For the companies still utilising these systems there is a very clear case for development work undertaken to potentially qualify for R&D tax relief, and due to the often costly nature of these projects the relief available can often be significant.
+R&D tax relief from the government is designed to support businesses in their innovation and can fund future projects.
 If you’d like to explore whether your work with legacy systems can qualify for relief get in touch for a free consultation.